Melting of the two-dimensional solid phase in the Gaussian-core model: Self-consistent Harmonic Approximation for the 2D Solid Melting

 Although the form of the test Hamiltonian may look highly elaborated it is in fact quite intuitive since it coincides with the expansion of $H$ up to second order in powers of $\hat{\textbf{u}}(\textbf{q})$, considering generic dispersion relations for the longitudinal and transversal elastic modes.
-In the long wave limit ($q\rightarrow 0$), the harmonic theory predicts $f_1(\textbf{q})=(2\mu+\lambda)\textbf{q}^2$ and $f_2(\textbf{q})=\mu \textbf{q}^2$, where $\mu$ and $\lambda$ represent the so-called Lamé's elastic coefficients -- these and other results of harmonic theory for the solid elasticity are reviewed in the Supplemental Material~\cite{Note1}.
-Finally, it is important to notice that since the field $\textbf{u}(\textbf{R}_i)$ is defined on the triangular lattice with spacing $a(\rho)$, the momentum integral in Eq.~(\ref{H0}) is performed on the first Brillouin zone of such lattice, represented with the sub-index $BZ$ along this work.
+In the long wave limit ($q\rightarrow 0$), the harmonic theory predicts $f_1(\textbf{q})=(2\mu+\lambda)\textbf{q}^2$ and $f_2(\textbf{q})=\mu \textbf{q}^2$, where $\mu$ and $\lambda$ represent the so-called Lamé's elastic coefficients -- these and other results of harmonic theory for the solid elasticity are reviewed in the Appendix \ref{appendix:A}.

 Now we can proceed with the construction of the variational free energy.
 As it is well known, the actual free energy of the system is bounded from above by the minimum of the functional: